-Section 8.
-Based on the foregoing, the Planning Commission hereby approves the proposed Precise Development Plan 19-2 subject to the following Conditions of Approval:
+SECTION 13.
+Based on the foregoing, the City Council hereby overturns the Planning Commission's decision to deny the project and approves the proposed Precise Development Plan 19-2 and Parking Plan 19-2 subject to the following Conditions of Approval:

-- 1. The project consisting of a six-unit motel development shall be substantially consistent with plans and application submitted and approved by the Planning Commission on August 20, 2019, as modified per subsection 1a-h.
+1. The project consisting of a six-unit motel development shall be substantially consistent with plans and application submitted and approved by the City Council on October 22, 2019, as modified per subsection 1a-h to the satisfaction of the Community Development Director and consistent with this approval.
 The Community Development Director shall review and may approve minor modifications that do not otherwise conflict with the Municipal Code or requirements of this approval, provided that the use is not changed, intensity of use is not increased and the arrangement of space would not increase negative impacts.
-Any substantial deviation, changes to the floor plan, site plan, or building exterior which alter the primary function of the use as a motel shall be subject to review and approval by the Planning Commission. - a.
-The front northwest corner of the property, west of the historic structure, shall be dedicated and adequately identified with surface paint as well as vertical (building or pole mounted) signage to accommodate parking spaces for two (2) tandem
+Any substantial deviation, changes to the floor plan, site plan, or building exterior which alter the primary function of the use as a motel shall be subject to review and approval by the Planning Commission.

-- neighborhood electric vehicles (golf carts) on-site, to the satisfaction of the Community Development Director. - b.
+- a.
+The front northwest corner of the property, west of the historic structure, shall be dedicated and adequately identified with surface paint as well as vertical (building or pole mounted) signage to accommodate parking spaces for two (2) tandem neighborhood electric vehicles (golf carts) on-site, to the satisfaction of the Community Development Director. - b.
 At least one (1) neighborhood electric vehicle shall be provided on-site for motel guests. - c.
 The previously proposed 212 square foot ancillary registration office/concierge room shall be used as additional living room area. - d.
-Two vehicle free units shall be provided whenever the property is more than 65% occupied (4 units may utilize vehicles & 2 units shall be vehicle free). - e.
+Two vehicle-free units shall be provided whenever the property is more than 65% occupied (four units may utilize vehicles & two units shall be vehicle free). - e.
 Discounts shall be provided for all occupants of the motel that are vehicle free. - f.
 A local off-site property management firm shall be utilized to provide services to guests and to maintain the welfare of the residents, and/or commercial and residential establishments nearby. - g.
 An off-site local cleaning service shall provide all cleaning services and employees shall solely be dropped off and picked up. - h.
 All motel units shall be keyless entry "smart units". - 2.
-The subject site shall additionally comply with Parking Plan P.C.
-Resolution 19-XX. - 3.
-Prior to the submittal of structural plans to the Building Division for plan check an 'Acceptance of Conditions' affidavit and recording fees shall be filed with the Planning Division of the Community Development Department stating that the applicant/property owner is aware of, and agrees to accept, all of the conditions of this permit of approval. - 4.
-Upon final approval of the Precise Development Plan the property owner shall file with the City of Hermosa Beach the necessary business license for the motel use and file the transient occupancy tax (TOT) reports and payments with the City of Hermosa Beach. - 5.
-The applicant shall obtain and provide evidence to the Community Development Director of an approved Coastal Development Permit prior to issuance of the building permit. - 6.
-Prior to issuance of any type of construction-related permits, the developer shall provide evidence that a registered engineer or INCE (Institute of Noise Control Engineering) certified engineer with expertise in vibration monitoring has been hired, and that the scope of work and frequency/availability of the engineer is adequate, to the satisfaction of the Community Development Director. - 7.
-During the periods of site preparation when heavy equipment is used (such as a 315 excavator and 953 track loader, or similar), vibration levels at the project site's western property line adjacent to the residential structure at 64 10th Street and at or near the southern foundation of the historical residence on-site, shall be monitored by an acoustic engineer.
-The monitoring shall be performed by a registered engineer or INCE (Institute of Noise Control Engineering) certified engineer, with expertise in vibration monitoring.
-In the event that vibration is found to exceed the perceptibility threshold of 0.01 inches per second, the methods and/or equipment used on-site shall be immediately modified to reduce vibration below the 0.01 level.
-Results of the acoustic monitoring and associated avoidance methods, if any, shall be provided to the Community Development Department in the form of a memorandum prepared by the acoustic engineer in a timely manner.
+Prior to the submittal of structural plans to the Building Division for Plan Check the permittee and the owners of the property involved shall file at the office of the Planning Division of the Community Development Department an Affidavit of Acceptance stating that they are aware of, and agree to and accept, all of the conditions of this permit.
+The permittee shall record with the Los Angeles County Recorder's Office the Affidavits of

+Acceptance and Resolution(s), and proof of recordation shall be submitted to the Community Development Department prior to the issuance of a building permit.